bbhide/woocommerce-cross-selling/README.md

 woocommerce-cross-selling
 =========================

-Woocommerce People who bought this also bought these products
+Adds feature of Amazon’s “Customers who bought this, also bought this” feature for Woocommerce People who bought this also bought these products